m-a-c-e/Machine-Learning/README.md

 Feature extraction on Text is done using BERT.
 The dialogues are tokenized into sentences and then into words using NLTK's PUNKT library.
 The corresponding attention mask is generated and given as input along with the numerically encoded vector to Pytorch pretrained BERT model to create the vector embedding.
 This output is obtained from the final layer using output_all_encoded_layer=True to get the output of all the 12 layers resulting in a vector of size 768.

 ### Audio
-Feature extraction on Audio is done using the Librosa library<a href="https://librosa.org/librosa_gallery/auto_examples/plot_vocal_separation.html">[7]</a>.
-First, we use the vocal separation technique implemented in [1] to extract the vocal component from the given audio file.
+Feature extraction on Audio is done using the Librosa library.
+First, we use the vocal separation technique implemented in <a href="https://librosa.org/librosa_gallery/auto_examples/plot_vocal_separation.html">[7]</a> to extract the vocal component from the given audio file.
 This will ensure that any instruments or laugh tracks are removed.
 Then, we extract the Mel-frequency cepstral coefficients (MFCCs) and their delta, mel-scaled spectrogram and their delta and the spectral centroid of the extracted audio file.
 These components help in capturing audio features such as pitch, intonation, and other tonal-specific details of the speaker.
 We segment the audio into equal sized segments of size = 512, and we extract the above mentioned 283 features for each segment and compute the average across all segments.
 This serves as the feature representation of the audio file.